-- HP Procurve 4101gl Switch: Modular
+- HP Procurve 4104gl Switch: Modular

 this switch can be fitted with up

 to 4 plug-in modules providing a

-combination of copper or fibre ports.
+combination of copper or fiber ports.

-This is a 3U mains powered switch.

-- HP ProCurve Switch 2824 (J4903A): 20 copper ports and 4 copper or fibre ports.
-This is a 1U mains powered switch.

-- HP ProCurve Switch 2848 (J4904A): 44 copper ports and 4 copper or fibre ports.
-This is a 1U mains powered switch.

-- HP ProCurve 600 Redundant External PSU (J8168A) for the 2800 series switches.
-This is a 1U mains powered box.
-One redundant PSU can supply redundancy for any one of up to 6 switches (short cable length only so they all have to be in the same place) - any one switch can have a PSU failure and the redundant supply will take over.
+This is a 3U mains powered switch. - HP ProCurve Switch 2824 (J4903A): 20 copper ports and 4 copper or fiber ports.
+This is a 1U mains powered switch. - HP ProCurve Switch 2848 (J4904A): 44 copper ports and 4 copper or fiber ports.
+This is a 1U mains powered switch. - HP ProCurve 2800 Redundant External PSU (J8168A): This is a 1U mains powered PSU to provide redundant power for the switches.
+One redundant PSU can supply redundancy for any one of up to 6 switches.
+If any one switch has a PSU failure, the redundant supply will take over.
 Due to cable length restrictions, the redundant PSU must be located in close proximity to the switches it is connected to.